-The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (over 19,500 households, equal to about 43,300 individuals, for the month of June 2019) and are issued contextually to the monthly data on unemployment released by Eurostat.
+The monthly estimates are produced at approximately 30 days from the reference month, in provisional form, because they are based on a part of the sample referring to the month (over 19,000 households, equal to more than 42,000 individuals, for the month of November 2019) and are issued contextually to the monthly data on unemployment released by Eurostat.

-Successively, when the quarterly estimates are produced (at approximately 60 days from the quarter), the three-month estimates are recalculated on the entire sample referring to each month, and therefore are considered final.
+Successively, when the quarterly estimates are produced (at approximately 60 days from the quarter), the threemonth estimates are recalculated on the entire sample referring to each month, and therefore are considered final.